GU-DataLab/PoliBERTweet/README.md

 ## ⚙️ Usage

-We tested in `pytorch v1.8.1` and `transformers v4.5.1`.
+We tested in `pytorch v1.10.2` and `transformers v4.18.0`.

-Please see specific model pages above for more usage detail.
+Please see specific model pages above for more usage details.
 Below is a sample use case.

 ### Example for Masked Token Prediction
 ```python